 Who is inventor of the helicopter?

 Today we will tell You about famous Ukrainian and the man who conquered the sky – Igor Sikorsky.
-Every day the Presidents of the United States, Canada, and France fly on Sikorsky’s helicopters.
+Every day the Presidents of the United States, the Prime Minister of Canada, and France fly on Sikorsky’s helicopters.

 The intellectual potential of Igor Sikorsky is amazing.
 For his long design career, he received 80 honorary awards, including the John Fritz Medal.
 In aviation, only Orville Wright got this honor.
 He is the only one in the world known as – Mr. Helicopter.